leonmavr/HIP35/README.md

 ```
 That's it, have fun doing RPN calculations!

+A unit test executable is also generated at
+`./build/test/testhip35`.

 ## The keys

 Most keys are self-explanatory.
 However, some are less straightforward.